blackfan321/steam-platform-stats/README.md

 - Displays a clean table with your played games by platform.
 - Supports all Steam platforms (Windows, Mac, Linux, and Steam Deck).
 - Easy installation via `pipx`.
-- Some CLI-arguments you can toy with.
+- Some command-line options you can toy with.

 ## Installation